-Due to our limited diversification, adverse developments in the international shipping business could reduce our ability to service our debt obligations and pay dividends to our stockholders.
+Adverse developments in the international shipping business could reduce our ability to service our debt obligations and pay dividends to our stockholders.

-We rely exclusively on the cash flow generated from charters for our vessels.
-Due to our limited diversification, an adverse development in the international container and dry bulk shipping industry would have a significantly greater impact on our financial condition and results of operations than if we maintained more diverse assets or lines of business.
-An adverse development could also impair our ability to service debt or pay dividends to our stockholders.
+We rely, to a large extent, on the cash flow generated from charters for our vessels.
+An adverse development in the international container and dry bulk shipping industry would have a significant impact on our financial condition and results of operations and could also impair our ability to service debt or pay dividends to our stockholders.

 Regarding our containership transportation business, if market conditions do not offer opportunities for long-term, fixed-rate charters, we may be forced to charter our vessels on shorter term charters at less predictable rates, adversely impacting our growth.
-As of March 21, 2023, the time charters of five of our containerships will expire in 2023.
+As of March 19, 2024, the time charters of seven of our containerships will expire in 2024.
 While we generally expect to be able to obtain time charters for our vessels within a reasonable period prior to their time charter expiry or delivery, as applicable, we cannot be assured that this will occur in any particular case, or at all.
 There is currently less demand for long-term time charters compared to recent years.
 If conditions worsen, despite securing a short-term time charter, it may not be continuous, leaving the vessel idle for some days in between charters.
 If such a trend occurs, we may then have to charter more of our containerships for shorter periods upon expiration or early termination of the current charters.
 As a result, our revenues, cash flows and profitability would then reflect fluctuations in the short-term charter market and become more volatile.
 It may also become more difficult or expensive to finance or refinance vessels that do not have long-term employment at fixed rates.
-In addition, we may have to enter into charters based on changing market prices, as opposed to contracts based on fixed rates, which would increase the volatility of our revenues, cash-flows and profitability and, during a period of depressed charter rates, could also result in a decrease in our revenues, cash flows and profitability, including our ability to pay dividends to our stockholders.
+In addition, we may have to enter into charters based on changing market prices, as opposed to contracts based on fixed rates, which would increase the volatility of our revenues, cash flows and profitability, including our ability to pay dividends to our stockholders.
 If we are unable to re-charter these containerships or obtain new time charters at favorable rates or at all, it could have a material adverse effect on our business, results of operations and financial condition, as well as our cash flows, including cash available for dividends to our stockholders.